-I am a Professionally qualified counsellor and clinical supervisor with a small private practice in Weston-super-Mare.
-I work with young people and adults.
-I have had the honour of being a counselling tutor for the last 14 years in both the FE and HE sector.
+Specialising in sand tray therapy, (see photos below, and on my Instagram feed) I am a qualified counsellor and supervisor with a private practice in Weston-super-Mare.
+I work with young people and adults and have had the honour of being a counselling tutor for the last 15 years in a large college.
 This experience has been both enriching and challenging, it has taught me how amazing people are when given the right environment and support.

 I adhere strictly to the BACP professional code of ethics within my practice and I am fully covered by professional indemnity insurance.

 Teaching and Training: I have 15 years experience lecturing in counselling, grief and loss and Mental Health Awareness at Weston College. in fact many locally qualified counsellors will recall being in my classroom.
 The best part of this job is being alongside people when they discover new favourite theories.
 Mine is existentialism.
 I find that many of life's problems can be due to a persons perception of existential freedom, the meaning and purpose of life, and the prospect of unfulfilled mortality.

 Another top theory for me is Gestalt.
 This looks at the person as a whole entity, and considers the context of their environment and how they relate to it.
 The idea that we can get stuck in an unhappy emotional place, through lack of closure and a struggle to relate to others authentically, holds endless possibilities for personal growth and relational well being.

 Counselling: My Counselling experience includes a variety of settings including GP surgeries, and a number of charities.